GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#swath}
 ## Swath

 As a satellite moves around the Earth, it observes a long strip of the Earth's surface called a swath.
-For Landsat satellites, the swath is recorded on the day side of the Earth, running in the North-to-South direction, and is typically 185 km wide.
 Each swath is divided into a series of [scenes](#scene).

 {#sar}
 ## Synthetic Aperture Radar (SAR)